 Fees paid to Non-Executive Directors reflect their respective duties and responsibilities and the time required to be spent by them so as to make a meaningful and effective contribution to our business.

 Non-Executive Directors' fees and other terms are set by the board upon the recommendation of the Chairman’s Committee.
 Non-Executive Directors receive a fixed annual fee.
 This comprises a base fee, committee membership or committee chairmanship fees, as applicable, and allowances for attending meetings which involve medium or long-distance air travel.

 The fees payable to Non-Executive Directors are subject to review by the board on the recommendation of the Chairman's Committee.

-More details about the Non-Executive Directors' remuneration may be found in the 2019 Annual Report in the section entitled Remuneration Report/Implementation Report.
+More details about the Non-Executive Directors' remuneration can be found in the 2020 Annual Report in the section entitled Remuneration Report.

 Shareholding Policy for Directors

 Shareholding Policy for Executives

 We recognise the importance of aligning our executives' interests with those of our shareholders.
 Our Executive Committee is therefore expected to maintain a meaningful shareholding in Rio Tinto shares.
 The Chief Executive is expected to reach a share ownership equivalent in value to four times his base salary over five years.
 The Chief Financial officer and all other members of the Executive Committee are expected to reach a share ownership equivalent in value to three times their base salary over five years.